-When autumn arrives, the garden and estate at Scotney Castle bursts into colour, its oranges, yellows and reds create a bright picture across the landscape.
+When autumn arrives, the garden and estate at Scotney Castle bursts into colour.
+The shades and textures of oranges, yellows and reds create a bright picture across the landscape.
 Learn more about seasonal highlights and the best time to see them at their peak.

 The garden and estate at Scotney Castle are all part of a designed landscape, put together and shaped to form the perfect picture.
 At the heart of it all sits the romantic folly of Scotney Castle.
 During autumn it is surrounded by vibrant reds and oranges.
 Whether you view it from the Bastion view point or up close from across the moat, autumn is the perfect time to just admire the view.

 On making your way down to the castle you must take in the colours in the quarry.
 Here you can see the exposed sandstone with different shades of oranges and yellows from azaleas and red from the large Japanese acer that towers above.

 As you explore the garden further you will be met by the mature Japanese Acer on the edge of the moat, with bright red leaves creating vibrant reflections in the water.
 The boathouse next door is surrounded by a carpet of orange, crimson and yellow leaves from the large Sweet Gum that surrounds it.

 At the castle itself the herbaceous beds are starting to go over but you can still see plants such as sedums and the ruined walls clothed in an amazing Chinese bittersweet as well as the bronze coloured Royal Ferns that line the edges of the moat.

 One final stop on your way out the garden has to be to the west glade where you are met with various deciduous conifers such as Swamp Cypress and the Dawn Redwood.
 You will also notice the large Tulip trees which turn a beautiful orange, as well as the red leaves of the Black Tupelo forming a dense red carpet beneath them.